-For August registration, you will want to wear comfortable clothing/shoes and dress for the weather.
+For August and January registration, you will want to wear comfortable clothing/shoes and dress for the weather.
 You will also want to bring something to take notes with - either a paper and pencil or tablet; whichever you are more comfortable with.

 There will be many members of our campus community to greet you when you come for Registration!
 The first people you will meet the Student Orientation Staff (SOS), who are current students that will serve as your group facilitator during Registration.
 You will also meet your First-Year academic advisor, many campus staff members, and your future classmates!